 Requirements for Making Money on YouTube

-Before you can enable monetization features on YouTube, you must meet certain eligibility requirements.
+Before you can enable monetization features on YouTube and start earning millions, you must meet certain eligibility requirements.
 The first thing you need to do is apply to the YouTube Partner Program (YPP).

 Minimum requirements to be considered for the YPP include: